Hiya Gorgeous!

 I know that at times (perhaps more often than not!) your brain might seem like an uncontrollable whirlwind of mental chatter rather than your most powerful tool.
 But I promise it doesn’t take a neuroscience degree to harness your fabulous noggin.

-In this previous blog post, we talked about my 5 pillars of wellness—what you’re eating, drinking and thinking, and how you’re resting and renewing.
-Today I’m kicking off a series in which we’ll further explore each of the pillars.
+In another blog post, we talked about my 5 pillars of wellness—what you’re eating, drinking and thinking, and how you’re resting and renewing.

-I couldn’t think of a better place to start than with your magnificent mind.
 First, we’re going to unpack the truth behind negative thoughts and why they tend to be the loudest.
-Then I’ll demystify what it really means to take care of your mind by sharing some lessons to help simplify your mindfulness practice and clear out mental chatter.
+Then I’ll demystify what it really means to take care of your mind by simplifying your mindfulness practice and clearing out mental chatter.

-If the tens of thousands of thoughts we have every day aren’t distracting enough, research shows that our brains tend to reach for and dwell on the negative more often than the positive (this is known as negativity bias).
+Mental chatter is the tens of thousands of thoughts that we have every day.
+And if this constant chatter wasn’t distracting enough, research shows that our brains automatically tend to reach for and dwell on the negative more often than the positive (this is known as negativity bias).

-Negativity bias does serve an evolutionary purpose, for example: we learn not to touch the stove again because that unpleasant OUCH came through loud and clear.
-At the same time, the gloomy/limiting/self-deprecating/etc. thoughts often end up crowding out the good ones.
+Negativity bias does serve an evolutionary purpose.
+For example, we learn not to touch the stove again because that unpleasant OUCH warning came through loud and clear.
+However, in the absence of a hot stove, our negative, limiting, and self-deprecating thoughts crowd out the good ones.
 And that can make it pretty tough to cultivate the mental clarity and positivity you need to live a vibrant, healthy life.

 I know it may not always feel like it, but you do have the power to influence what goes on in your head.
 That’s what the thinking pillar is about—noticing your thoughts and learning to gently guide them.
-Let’s chat about a few ways to do that!
+Let’s talk about a few ways to do that.

 It’s no secret that I swear by the power of meditation.
-I’ve recorded two albums of my own (here and here) and my personal practice has truly changed my life.
+I’ve recorded a few albums of my own (here) and my personal practice has truly changed my life.
 It’s a big part of building the thinking pillar, which is why monthly meditations are one of the many treats you’ll enjoy as an Inner Circle Wellness member!

 But there’s a common misconception about meditation that I want to clear up.
 I’m talking about the idea that to meditate the “right way” you must sit in silence for 20+ minutes every day.
 Listen up: There is no right way to meditate.